Organisational Regulations of Physics Brawl Online

 ARTICLE 1: NATURE AND PURPOSE OF THE COMPETITION

-1. Physics Brawl Online is a team competition organized by MFF UK.
+1. Physics Brawl Online is a team competition organized by CUNI MFF.

 2. Physics Brawl Online runs as a single international central round, once per school year.